margotgeerts/LLM4RealEstate/README.md

-# *On the Performance of LLMs for Real Estate Appraisal* 🏡📊
+# On the Performance of LLMs for Real Estate Appraisal </br><sub><sub>*Margot Geerts, Manon Reusens, Bart Baesens, Seppe vanden Broucke, Jochen De Weerdt* [[*2025*]]([link-to-paper](https://arxiv.org/abs/2506.11812))</sub></sub>
-LLM4RealEstate explores the potential of Large Language Models (LLMs) in real estate appraisal, leveraging prompt optimization with in-context learning (ICL).
+This study explores the potential of Large Language Models (LLMs) in real estate appraisal, leveraging prompt optimization with in-context learning (ICL).
 This project evaluates various prompting strategies, and investigates LLMs' ability to provide a viable alternative to traditional machine learning (ML) models, in terms of prediction accuracy, uncertainty estimation and interpretability.

 ## Repository structure
 This repository is organised as follows: